They buy your “communication product” first.

 - A well-labeled box placed in the right part of the store so you can easily find it

 How a product or service communicates is not considered an important feature.
 This is why marketers — who develop the communication features — struggle to keep their staff and budgets during a downturn.
 This is why Chief Marketing Officers (CMOs) don’t have a seat at the executive table with the CEO, President, COO and CFO.

 To the executives, marketing doesn’t create products or sales.
-Marketing is a cost.
+Marketing is a cost center.

 Prospects actually become customers when they buy your communication products

 The first purchase a prospect makes from your company is a communication product.
 It is the flyer, brochure, website, report, article, press announcement, blog post, webinar, etc. that you provide, ostensibly to help them understand how your product will help them solve a problem or entertain them.

 They only occasionally pay with money.
 More often, they pay with their time, their attention, or with their contact information to continue the conversation.
 Since they don’t pay with money, marketing never shows up on the bottom line.
 It’s always seen as a cost.

 Now, if a customer is satisfied with their “purchase,” they become a repeat customer taking more communication products.
 They also buy your company’s offering — for real money.
 Sales will get credit for the latter.

 The mistake marketers make is creating communication products that are only focused on persuading prospects to buy the money-based products.
 How would things change if they focused on building great communication products instead?

 Imagine a marketing department run like a product development department.
 How would that change the focus?